May 28, 2015

 The weather looked better than I expected for the visit to Cherry Springs State Park — the long-term prediction had been for clouds and rain.
 We left around 8:45 p.m. so we’d have some light to see on the unfamiliar roads with their ubiquitous deer.
 When we arrived at the parking lot, a man ensconced in his car pointed us toward a nearby field with some picnic tables for regular folks.

-For a long time we weren’t sure we were in the right place, probably because no one else appeared.
-We wandered over to the astronomers’ field, but there was no one there, either, and J. agreed we probably weren’t supposed to be there (it’s set up for professionals and amateurs with telescopes and has better restrooms).
+For a long time we weren’t sure we were in the right place.
+No one else appeared.
+We wandered over to the astronomers’ field, but no one showed up there, either.
+J. agreed we probably weren’t supposed to be there (it’s set up for professionals and amateurs with telescopes and has better restrooms).

-The reason there were only a few people, mostly near the parking lot and usually for a short time, wasn’t the weather — it was surprisingly good.
+The weather wasn’t the reason there were only a few people, mostly near the parking lot and usually for a short time.
+It was surprisingly good.
 It was the moon.
-The bright, bright quarter moon.
+The bright quarter moon.

-The first few years of my life were spent near a pretty dark field (by Chicago standards), but I had forgotten how painfully bright even a quarter moon is.
-We could see a lot more stars than anywhere else, but the moon’s reflected glare obliterated most of the less brilliant stars, leaving some familiar planets and constellations in view.
+I spent the first few years of my life near a dark field (by Chicago standards), but I had forgotten how bright a quarter moon is.
+We could see more stars than anywhere else, but the moon’s reflected glare obliterated most of the less brilliant stars, leaving some familiar planets and constellations in view.
 It was quiet, peaceful, and comforting to see the night sky in a way I haven’t been able to for decades.
 Many Americans have never experienced the magic of the night sky the way our ancestors did, and that is awful and sad.

 J. took some photos, and we stayed until about 1 a.m.
 (If only we could have held out until 3:30 or so, the moon was due to set, although then the light from the dawning sun would have followed soon after.)

 Before we left, J. said, “What’s that?” and in the cold moonlight I saw what looked like a weasel shuffling among the uncut grasses.
 I shone the red flashlight on it and discovered I wasn’t far off — it was a skunk, a member of the mustelid family.
 It seemed unconcerned, so I got closer than I should have, given a skunk can spray up to 10 feet accurately.
-I didn’t see any warning signs, and when it wandered off I didn’t follow.
+It didn’t give me a warning, and when it wandered off I didn’t follow.
 It’s not often I get to see a skunk that’s not flat and covered in gore.

 Again I was relieved to get back to base without hitting Bambi, his mother, or any of his millions of relatives.